Sprucely title background

 1) Login to Sprucely.io - Open a browser and surf to www.sprucely.io.
 If you have not yet done so, go ahead and login.

-2) Create a new flow - Go to the Create New Flow page, accessible from the the top-right menu.
+2) Create a new flow - Go to the Create New Flow page, accessible from the top-right menu.

 Sprucely.io allows you to easily define the data source, be it a local file or a web stream